stweffy88/100-days-of-code/log.md

 ### Day 10: 5th of August 2022

-**Today's Progress:** Second day as a Software Development Intern at Service Victoria and the first day working from home.
+**Today's Progress:** Second day as a Software Engineering Intern at Service Victoria and the first day working from home.
 I'm quite enjoying using the Microsoft Surface Pro 7+ provided to me by work, however I think I will get a separate keyboard and display to make my set up a bit more ergonomic.
 I completed the *Learn the CSS Box Model by Building a Rothko Painting* tutorial in freeCodeCamp.

 **Thoughts:** It was exciting to finally officially be able to concentrate fully on my paid work placement for the Digital Jobs Program.
 Code switching between a non-tech job and where my heart truly belongs as a Front End Web Developer / Software Engineer has been quite draining.
 I quite enjoyed applying margin, padding, filter, border-radius, and transform properties to create an approximation of abstract art in part 6 of the *(New) Responsive Web Design* in freeCodeCamp.